Analida's Ethnic Spoon

 • Frequently Asked Questions

-Avocado, black beans, queso fresco empanadas are perfect for any celebration.
-Like Las Posadas, a Latin American celebration to the 9 days leading up to Christmas.
+Avocado, black beans, queso fresco empanadas are perfect for any celebration, like Las Posadas, a Latin American celebration of the 9 days leading up to Christmas.
 Growing up, my neighborhood had celebrations that included snacks, beverages, and singing.
 Children would dress up as Mary, Joseph, and shepherds.
 I have great memories of those celebrations.

 Avocados are available all year long and are great as a salad topping, or as a salad itself: slice up an avocado, sprinkle with Kosher salt, and drizzle it with balsamic vinegar.
 Voila!
-An easy, quick, not to mention nutritious salad.
+An easy, quick, and nutritious salad.
 My daughter mashes up an avocado, sprinkles it with salt and pepper, and spreads it on her toast in the morning.
 The possibilities are endless.

 Steps by step photos